Field of Study - Athletic TrainingMission & GoalsProgram OutcomesStudent Interest Form

 Typical patients and clients served by athletic trainers include:

 Some places athletic training services are provided include:

 Students who want to become certified athletic trainers must earn a degree from an accredited athletic training curriculum.
 Accredited programs include formal instruction in areas such as injury/illness prevention, first aid and emergency care, assessment of injury/illness, human anatomy and physiology, therapeutic modalities, and nutrition.
 Classroom learning is enhanced through clinical education experiences.

 To become certified athletic trainers, students must pass a comprehensive test administered by the Board of Certification.
 Once certified, they must meet ongoing continuing education requirements to remain certified.

 Washburn's Athletic Training Program is CAATE Accredited, meaning upon graduation you will be eligible to sit for the national examination.

 For more information on Athletic Training visit the National Athletic Trainers’ Association website at http://www.nata.org/

 The Athletic Training Program has ongoing professional accreditation through 2019-2020.

-The Application for Admission for 2015 will be available in January 2015 from the Program Director.
+Priority admission for 2015 was March 1st.
+Late applications are still being accepted for Fall 2015 admission.
 Contact John Burns (email@example.com) with your current mailing address to request an application packet.
 Faxed or electronic applications are not accepted.Email John Burns for an application packet